More governors issue coronavirus restrictions ahead of Thanksgiving amid calls to downsize gatherings

 This ban includes "outdoor recreational activities where they will come into close proximity with others from different households."
 Still allowed, according to the order, are hunting, fishing, boating, golf and similar sports.
 Sports like soccer and basketball, according to the order, may only be played by individuals within the same household.

 The Walz order takes effect on Friday and also issues closures for restaurants, bars and other similar public establishments.
-Also banned are funerals, weddings, religious services, birthday parties and more.
+Also banned are events like birthday parties as well as gatherings after funerals, weddings and religious services, which in themselves must comply with the state’s strict guidelines.

 REINSTATED CORONAVIRUS RESTRICTIONS BY STATE: WHAT YOU NEED TO KNOW